 Year of Election: 2008

-Louis Andriessen was born in Utrecht on June 6, 1939.
+Louis Andriessen (born June 6, 1939 in Utrecht, Netherlands; died July 1, 2021 in Weesp, Netherlands).
 After an early training in composition with his father, composer Hendrik Andriessen, he continued his studies with Kees van Baaren at the Royal Conservatory of The Hague.
 Receiving the major composition prize upon his graduation, Andriessen subsequently studied two years with Luciano Berio in Milan (1962-’63) and Berlin (1964-’65).
 Returning to Holland he established himself as a leading musical figure through his compositions and as a performer of his own and others’ work.
 Since 1978 he has held a teaching appointment in composition at the Royal Conservatory.
 He also taught at the Californian Institute of Arts (Los Angeles), Princeton University and the Katholieke Universiteit Nijmegen.
 In 1987 he lectured on musical theory and composition in USA at Yale University.
 In 1991 began his first collaboration with Peter Greenaway in video film, M is for Man, Music, Mozart, commissioned by BBC TV for the composer’s bicentenary.
 In 1994 he was the artistic director of the Meltdown Festival at South Bank Centre in London.
 In 2004 he is appointed professor at the Art Faculty of the University of Leiden.

 The best known compositions from Andriessen’s earlier period are: Series for 2 pianos (1958 64), Nocturnen for soprano and chamber orchestra (1959), Ittrospezione II for orchestra (1963), Registers for piano (1963), Souvenirs d’enfance for piano (1966, in cooperation with the author J. Bernlef), Anachronie I for orchestra (1967), Anachronie II for oboe and chamber orchestra (1969), Contra tempus for 22 musicians (1967 68), Spektakel for ensemble with jazz musicians (1970).
 He was co author of the opera Reconstructie (1969).
 During the 1970’s he wrote a number of political works that include Volkslied (National Hymn; 1971) and Workers’ Union (1975).
 With the composition, in 1972, of De Volharding (Perseverance), he founded and launched a wind ensemble by that name for which he wrote a second piece, On Jimmy Yancey (1972).
 In 1977, Hoketus similarly resulted in a like named permanent ensemble to which Andriessen was himself attached as a pianist.
 In the period 1973 76 Louis Andriessen wrote De Staat (The Republic), a work for large ensemble.
 Other compositions for large ensemble were to follow: Mausoleum (1979), De Tijd (Time; 1981) and De Snelheid (Velocity; 1983).
 He has also composed electronic works and music for film; among his works for theatre are Mattheus Passie (Matthew’s Passion; 1976), Orpheus (1977), George Sand (1980) and Doctor Nero (1984).
 One of the large scale works is De Stijl, written for a combination of the ensembles De Volharding and Hoketus premiered in the 1985 Holland Festival.
 De Stijl is also the third part of a four movement opera called De Materie (Matter), produced by The Netherlands Opera as a main event in the 1989 Holland Festival.
 In 1994 his opera Rosa (in cooperation with Peter Greenaway) was premiered in Amsterdam and in 1999 Writing to Vermeer (also with Peter Greenaway) had its first performance.
 Recent commissions include La Passione for the London Sinfonietta and Racconto dall’ inferno for MusikFabrik.
 In 2008 his opera La Commedia (in co-operation with Hal Hartley) was premiered in Amsterdam.
 His archives are filed by the Paul Sacher Stiftung (Switzerland) in 2007.